Probst1nator/CLI-Agent/README.md

 # CLI Agent Using Groq-API, Ollama, OpenAI, and Anthropic Backends

 This project introduces a CLI (Command Line Interface) Agent that utilizes the Groq-API, Ollama, OpenAI, and Anthropic backends.
-It is part of the Local Language Model Toolkit Project that I have developed.

 ## Getting Started